iaincollins/iaincollins/README.md

 _Library and command line tool to extract data from webpages._

 A library useful for data scraping, origionally created to support work on civic tech and data journalism.
-It is [is used by dozens of other packages](https://www.npmjs.com/browse/depended/tabletojson), including other high level scrapers.
+[It's used by dozens of other packages](https://www.npmjs.com/browse/depended/tabletojson), including other higher level scraper libraries.
 Table To JSON is now maintained by @maugenst.

 ## 👾 ICARUS for Elite Dangerous